abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 * Implementable with existing management controller technology
 * Easily integrated into products
-* Host Interface and out-of-band API must be the same (where possible) so that client apps shall have minimal (if any) change to adapt
+* Host Interface and out-of-band API must be the same (where possible) so that client apps have minimal (if any) change to adapt
 * Support authentication, confidentiality, and  integrity:
   * Support environments where users do not want to solely rely on host/OS access control mechanisms
   * Provide mechanism to optionally (if configured) pass credentials to an OS Kernel for sensor monitoring (with configurable privilege)